rhine3/audiomoth-guide/guide.md

 **What is UTC?**: UTC is a universal time standard that is used to avoid ambiguity in time zones.
 UTC is equivalent to Greenwich Mean Time (GMT), but does not observe Daylight Savings time as some countries in the GMT time zone do.

 **Can I program AudioMoths in local time?**: Yes, you can use local time instead of UTC to program your devices.
-To do so, click on the program menu ("File" at the top left of the app on Windows computers; "AudioMoth-Config" at the top of your screen on Mac computers).
+To do so, click on the main program menu ("File" at the top left of the app on Windows computers; "AudioMoth-Config" at the top of your screen on Mac computers).
 There you can toggle the "Local time" setting.

 **When should I use local time?**: Here are some examples of factors to consider.
 * Will you or your collaborators deploy your recorders across multiple time zones?